-Pursuant to the RTO (Note 5), the Company acquired a 100% interest in the Gold Creek project, located in the Cariboo Mining Division, British Columbia, Canada.
+Pursuant to the amalgamation with Eureka, the Company acquired a 100% interest in the Gold Creek project, located in the Cariboo Mining Division, British Columbia, Canada.
 The project is subject to a 1% NSR of which the Company may purchase 50% (being 0.5%) for \$1,000,000.